johnny-shaman/sign/documents/en-us/specification/Type_System_en-us.md

 ### 4.1 Basic Principle

 - When a comparison condition evaluates to `true`, the comparison operation returns **the value of the variable term**
-  - Usually the value of the right side (especially variables) is returned
+  - Usually the value of the left side (especially variables) is returned
-  - When the right side is a constant literal, the variable value on the left side is returned
+  - When the left side is a constant literal, the variable value on the right side is returned
   - Essentially, it returns the variable that is "meaningful as a value" in the comparison
 - When a comparison condition evaluates to `false`, the comparison operation returns **Unit (`_`)**
 - This mechanism allows conditional branching to be treated directly as values without boolean conversion